MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Known issues for Fixed Version

 Compared to the Evergreen Runtime, Fixed Version does not have an installation process, which causes [Microsoft PlayReady][MicrosoftPlayReady] to not work without modification.
-You may mitigate the problem by completing the following actions.
+You can mitigate the problem as follows.

 1. Locate the path where you deploy the Fixed Version package on the user's device, such as the following location.